MerijnHendriks/linux-setup/README.md

 - style > override panel theme background opacity: On
 - behaviour > show tooltip on hover: Off
 - behaviour > isolate workspaces: On
+- behaviour > click empty space to close overview: On
-- behaviour > Disable show overview on startup: On
+- behaviour > disable show overview on startup: On
 - fine-tune > activate panel menu buttons on click only: On

 ##### Just perfection